 either bit shall reset the PMA.

-45.2.1.186d.2 Transmit disable (1.2297.14)

-When bit 1.2297.14 is set to one, the PMA shall disable output on the transmit path.
-When bit 1.2297.14 is

-set to zero, the PMA shall enable output on the transmit path.

-Bit 1.2297.14 is a copy of bit 1.9.0, and setting or clearing either bit shall set or clear the other bit.
-Setting

-either bit shall disable the transmitter.

-45.2.1.186d.3 Low-power (1.2297.11)
+45.2.1.234.3 Low-power (1.2297.11)

+Change as follows so that it applies equally to 10BASE-T1S & T1M:

 When the low-power ability is supported, the 10BASE-T1S/T1M PMA may be placed into a low-power mode by

 setting bit 1.2297.11 to one.
 This action may also initiate a low-power mode in any other MMDs that are instantiated in the same package.
 The low-power mode is exited by resetting the PMA.
 The behavior of the PMA in transition to and from the low-power mode is implementation specific, and any interface signals should not be relied upon.
 While in the low-power mode, the device shall respond to management transactions necessary to exit the low-power mode.
 The default value of bit 1.2297.11 is zero.